Verifiable content provenance for the claims pipeline.

 Triage

-Your existing fraud-detection vendor reads the verified manifest, the lineage graph, and any structured trust-status fields.
+Your existing fraud-detection vendor reads the verification response and its structured trust-status fields.
 Hashproof does not score the claim.
-It tells your scoring stack what is and is not synthetic, and what the upstream lineage looks like.
+It tells your scoring stack whether a submission carries a provenance record and whether forensic mode found manipulation signals.

 03